cgood92/temple-distribution/README.md

    - Includes some code
    - An explanation of what the code does
 4. I copy the code ChatGPT gave me.
-5. Then, I go to this website that runs code for free: https://python-fiddle.com/examples/matplotlib.
+5. Then, I go to this website that runs code for free online: https://python-fiddle.com/examples/matplotlib.
-6. Replace the sample code they have with what ChatGPT gave me.
+6. Replace the sample code they have with what ChatGPT gave you.
 7. Add in the whole list of temples from: https://churchofjesuschristtemples.org/temples/chronology/.
 8. Click the "play" button, and view the graph below.
 9. Get rid of the first several lines of temples, so that you can have a proper view.